The 11 Best Russian Audiobook Resources and 17 Highly Recommended Titles

 Audio is a great way to learn by hearing how natives use their language in speech.
-Even listening to music can help you learn the sounds and rhythms of Russian.
 As for text, Russian novels, articles, blogs and learning books will most definitely help you improve all your language skills.

 But how can you combine the convenience of audio with the learning power of books?

 Audiobooks are the answer, and they’ll let you take several paths at once!

 - Russian Audiobook Resources

 - How to Ease into Learning with Audiobooks

 - Russian Audiobook Recommendations